-Military and civilian computing systems are frequently attacked by espionage services, organized crime, and hacking groups.
-In this course, students will investigate the cyber threat environment, network attack, the design of network perimeter defence, and defence-in-depth.
-The capstone activity is a two-week cyber defence exercise at term end, organized and run by the National Security Agency, involving military college teams from Canada and the United States.
-Students completing this course will be able to design a defensive computer network architecture and understand the network cyber operations environment.
+Prerequisite(s): EEE400 and EEE466 Semester: Usually Offered in the Winter activity is a two-week cyber defence exercise at term end, organized and run by the National Security Agency, involving military college teams from Canada and the United States.
+Students completing this course will be able to design defensive computer network architecture and understand the network cyber operations environment.
 Topics include: firewall design; deployment of intrusion detection and preventions systems; design and implementation of security policy; and identification and authentication.